|Duration||1 Year Full-time|

 - A programme with a significant quantitative element (e.g. Mathematics, Statistics, Engineering, Science, Computing etc.)

 Applicants who achieve a Second Class Honours Grade 2 in a primary honours degree (NFQ, Level 8) but meet all other requirements and applicants from other degree disciplines with at least a Second Class Honours Grade 1 in a primary honours degree (NFQ, Level 8) will be considered under Recognition of Prior Learning (RPL) on a case by case basis.

 English Language Requirements

-Applicants that are non-native speakers of the English language must meet the university approved English language requirements.
+Applicants who are non-native speakers of the English language must meet the university-approved English language requirements.
 Vsit our PG English Language Requirements page for more information.

 Fees and Costs

-If your course required a deposit, that figure will be deducted from your second semester fee payment in January.
+If your course requires a deposit, that figure will be deducted from your second-semester fee payment in January.

-Fees for EU students are payable in two equal instalments.
-First payment at registration in August and the second in January.
+Fees are payable in two equal instalments.
+First payment is at registration and the balance usually by the end of January.

 How can I pay?